Self-consistent quantum measurement tomography based on semidefinite programming: Employing SDP in numerical simulations of QMT experiments

-Different types of noise are always present in any quantum experiment, and influence the QMT process.
-For instance, shot noise, i.e., the noise coming from the fact that we can only perform a finite number of experimental shots, is responsible for the mismatch between the ideal outcome probabilities and the experimental frequencies.
-Another possible source of noise is due to the fact that QMT assumes that we perfectly know the set of input states $\{\rho_j\}_{j=1}^N$.
-This is a very strong assumption that is almost never valid in current quantum experiments.
-In this section, we will see how these types of noise impact the performance of QMT and how the SDPs provided above can be used to diagnose them.
+Different types of noise are always present in any quantum experiment and influence the QMT process.
+For instance, shot noise, i.e., the fact that the probabilities observed differ from the ideal ones due to finite statistic effects.
+Another possible source of noise is due to the fact that QMT assumes that we perfectly know the set of input states $\{\rho_j\}_{j=1}^N$, while this is generally not true in quantum experiments.
+In this section, we will see how these types of noise impact the performance of QMT and how the SDPs provided in Sec.~\ref{sec:SDP} can be used to diagnose them.

-\subsection{Shot noise}
+\subsubsection{Shot noise}

 To detect the effects of shot noise on measurement statistics we will employ exclusively the single-delta SDP, as shot noise is uniform over all the input states and effects of QMT.
-The solution $\delta^*$ of Eq.~\eqref{eqn:singleDelta} is a measure of the mismatch between the ideal probabilities associated with the set of output effects and the experimental frequencies.
+The solution $\delta^*$ of \eqref{eqn:singleDelta} is a measure of the mismatch between the ideal probabilities associated with the set of output effects and the experimental frequencies.
 Therefore, intuitively it should decrease by increasing the number of shots.
 We quantitatively investigate this behaviour by performing 100 different numerical simulations of QMT on a single-qubit \textit{SIC-POVM} (Symmetric informationally complete POVM) \cite{Flammia2005} with 4 random linearly independent input states and for different number of shots $n_S$.
 More specifically, the effects of the SIC-POVM can be written in the Bloch representation as \cite{Flammia2005}:

 where $\boldsymbol{\sigma}=(\sigma_x,\sigma_y,\sigma_z)^T$ and $\mathbf{n}_k$ are unit vectors given by: